mtrpires/Advanced-Cleaning-With-Python/README.md

 ## Our data

-The original data is: https://www.health.ny.gov/health_care/managed_care/reports/enrollment/monthly/
+The original data is here: https://www.health.ny.gov/health_care/managed_care/reports/enrollment/monthly/

-The xls files in data/ are Medicaid long-term managed care reports from New York State in the United States.
-This data can be used as a way to determine which company would make a good subject based on its growth and size
+The xls files in the ```data/``` folder are Medicaid long-term managed care reports from New York State in the United States.
+This data can be used as a way to determine which company would make a good subject based on its growth and size.

 The published data is in the XLS format.
 While these reports are useful for human inspection, they can't really be processed by a computer as they are.
 We need to find a way to put all the information in every single file together and clean it.
-Sarah Cohen shows how to do it in OpenRefine.
+Sarah Cohen [shows how to do it in OpenRefine](https://github.com/sarahcnyt/data-journalism/tree/master/openrefine).
 You will learn how to do it with Python.

 ## Look for patterns

 Computers are really good at doing the same thing over and over.
 What we want is to find common patterns and assign our script to look for them and repeat the procedure until it's finished.
 Also, we have to make sure the files share the same pattern -- they have the same number of columns, the same categories, they have the same keywords or empty spaces in similar place, etc.

+You may have noticed in the source files that the series go far back 2013.
 To make things easier, I excluded from this excersise files before 2013.
 Why?
 Because the Yankee government changed the structure of the files slightly, with a different number of columns and the type of data.
 Including them would give an extra layer of complexity to this tutorial.
+I may include how to extract data from them in the future.

 Since the files after 2013 share the same basic structure, we will figure out how get the information we want from one of them and assign our script to do the same thing for all the other files.

 ## Design a cleaning strategy